JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

     * `ref struct` - no need, just use the generic `Handler` and `Adornment` types (note that in this case, the `ReturnValue` is a delegate, because we need a `ref struct` within a `ref struct` to store state, and that's currently not doable with the current design.)
     * Function pointers - if a return is a function pointer, juse use the `Handler` with no return, and bake in the return value (which I think I'm already doing), so I still need to gen the adornment.

+So, this is a fun one `unsafe void*** AsVtblPtr();`.
+I can create custom delegates and stuff

+PointerHandler
+PointerArgument
+PointerAdornments

+I think the great pointer experiment is toast.
+If I have a `void***`, even if I know the count of pointers, I can't pass `void` to a generic.
+So I **have** to generate the pointer types, whether they're for arguments or return values.

+* Argument - only for argument types that are pointers.
+* Handler and Adornments - only for return types that are pointers (note that it does not matter if it's `void` or not).

+* The type argument is only made when it's a pointer.
+* The constraint is only made when it's a pointer.

+OK, down to 7 errors in code gen.

 * Tests to add:
     * Multiple `ref structs`, pointers, and function pointers
 * Add perf tests to see how generators compare as well as mocking perf